wfigueiredo/SecretsManagerFacadeLib/README.md

 ### IMPORTANT ###

-Aws section must be declared in appsettings.json like this:
+For Aws credentials, the section must be declared in appsettings.json **like this**:

 ```
 "Aws": {